geoserver/geoserver/doc/en/user/source/extensions/mongodb/index.rst

 Usage
 -----

-If the community module was successfully installed a new type of data store named ``MongoDB`` should be available:
+If the extension was successfully installed a new type of data store named ``MongoDB`` should be available:

 .. figure:: images/mongodb_store_1.png
    :align: center